Cookie Program FAQ

--2 cents goes to postage, the toll-free cookie hotline, and other sales expenses.
+-1 cent goes to postage and other sales expenses.

 How does the cookie revenue benefit girls?

 After paying the baker, all of the remaining revenue earned from cookie activities stays within the Girl Scouts of Kansas Heartland.
-Twelve percent of this revenue goes directly to the troop selling cookies, with Honor Troops earning 12.75 percent.
+Twelve percent of this revenue goes directly to the troop selling cookies.
 The troop holds the money earned in its treasury, and its girl members vote on how to use that money.
-Girls also earn Cookie Credits, which can be used to purchase items in the Council Shop or for camp and program fees, and other incentives.
+Girls also earn Cookie Credits, which can be used toparticipate in camp and events, troop travel trips, or purchase items in the Council Shop.
 Councils use their cookie revenue to supply essential services to troops, groups and individual girls, such as providing program resources and communication support, training adult volunteers and conducting special events.